• SPECIAL DISCOUNT

 Consequences of Pest and Wildlife Damaged Insulation

 The consequences of having pest and wildlife-damaged insulation in your attic extend beyond immediate discomfort or inconvenience.
 One of the most direct impacts is increased energy costs.
 When insulation is compromised, your home loses its ability to maintain stable temperatures.
 This inefficiency forces heating and cooling systems to run more frequently and at higher capacities, driving energy bills.
+Uneven room temperatures and longer equipment run times are common clues.

 Additionally, the health risks associated with degraded insulation cannot be overstated.
 Contaminated insulation contributes to poor indoor air quality, aggravating allergies, asthma, and other respiratory conditions.
 Mold growth, a common byproduct of moisture and contamination, can spread rapidly, leading to further health concerns and structural damage within the attic and beyond.
+Stains on ceiling drywall or around can lights may signal chronic moisture above the living space.

 Preventing Wildlife Infestation and Insulation Damage